Check Out What Whales Are Doing With FRGE - Benzinga

 Whether this is an institution or just a wealthy individual, we don't know.
 But when something this big happens with FRGE, it often means somebody knows something is about to happen.

-Today, Benzinga's options scanner spotted 11 uncommon options trades for Forge Global Holdings.
+Today, Benzinga's options scanner spotted 35 options trades for Forge Global Holdings.

 This isn't normal.